 In an effort to provide more effective educational services for students, the college participates in the Board of Regents' Developmental Studies assessment program to assess basic skills.
+Placement is based on valid ACT or Compass scores.
+(See #3 on page 25.)
 Through this assessment, Roane State can identify the students' academic strengths and weaknesses in reading, writing, and mathematics skills.
 This information is used along with the student's past educational history to provide advisement and placement in courses that best help the individual student to improve skills in these areas, as well as study skills.